dst-ws22/website/docs/project-description.md

 In addition to the report, your team will also create presentation slides (e.g. [Google Slides](https://www.google.com/intl/en_en/slides/about/) with an adequate [template](https://slidesgo.com/themes)).
 Additionaly, you have to record a video (screencast) that summarize and showcase your project (see [](video)).

-Introduce your research question and data set, showcase visualizations, and discuss the primary conclusions.
+Introduce your project and data set, showcase visualizations, and discuss the primary conclusions.
 These slides should serve as a brief visual addition to your report and will be graded for content and quality.

 If your presentation slides are online, you can put a link to the slides in a `README.md` file in the `reports/` folder.